Ruth-Anne Marchant, MathWorks

 Many industries are facing increasingly complex algorithms deployed in production systems to achieve greater productivity.
 In addition, the cost of downtime for implementing improvements in control software can be prohibitive.
 Today, companies are tuning to virtual commissioning to address these two issues.
 Mining companies can leverage virtual commissioning to ensure new control algorithms will be reliable, achieve desired results, and be implemented seamlessly with minimal downtime.

 Virtual commissioning uses dynamic models to design and validate algorithms for improved productivity.
 After validation, these algorithms can be automatically deployed to a simulated PLC, where the code running on the PLC is tested against the plant model.

-This video focuses on two aspects of virtual commissioning: design with simulation, and implementation with code generation.
+This seminar focuses on two aspects of virtual commissioning: design with simulation, and implementation with code generation.
 You will see the workflow demonstrated using a common challenge across mining companies: a multi-tank level control problem.

 Ruth-Anne Marchant is a Senior Application Engineer specializing in Simulink, and Model-Based Design.
 Since joining MathWorks in 2015, her focus is on supporting customers adopt Model-Based Design with Simulink.
 Prior to joining MathWorks, Ruth-Anne worked in the Canadian aerospace industry as a control systems engineer.
 Ruth-Anne holds a BASc in computer engineering and an MASc in electrical and computer engineering, both from the University of Waterloo, Canada, specializing in control systems.